uwine4850/foozy/docs/en/router/object/object.md

 _Name_ - the name by which you can refer to the launch from the database.<br>
 _TaleName_ - table name<br>
 _SlugName_ - the name of the slug to get its value.<br>
-_AIField_ - the name of the column by which you want to search for values in the table using slug.
+_SlugField_ - the name of the column by which you want to search for values in the table using slug.
 _FillStruct_ - a structure that describes a table.<br>

 ## type AllView struct